Lost Cause of the Confederacy: African American opposition to Lost Cause monuments

 John Mitchell Jr. was an African American newspaper editor, politician, banker, and civil rights activist in the 19th and early 20th centuries from Richmond, Virginia, who advocated against the erection of a Robert E. Lee monument there.
-He tried to block its funding, but was stopped by a white conservative majority.
-In Richmond, Virginia, on May 29, 1890, the statue was unveiled during a celebration and Mitchell covered the event in the Richmond Planet.
-He wrote: "This glorification of States Rights Doctrine—the right of secession, and the honoring of men who represented that cause ... fosters in the Republic, the spirit of Rebellion and will ultimately result in the handing down to generations unborn a legacy of treason and blood."
+He tried to block its funding, but a white conservative majority prevailed.
+On May 29, 1890, the statue was unveiled during a celebration and Mitchell covered the event in the Richmond Planet.
+He wrote: "This glorification of States Rights Doctrine—the right of secession, and the honoring of men who represented that cause [...] fosters in the Republic, the spirit of Rebellion and will ultimately result in the handing down to generations unborn a legacy of treason and blood."

-W. E. B. Du Bois was a civil rights activist and Pan-Africanist who also spoke out against Lost Cause memorials.
-In 1931, in the official magazine for the National Association for the Advancement of Colored People, The Crisis, he wrote that it "would be an inscription something like this: 'sacred to the memory of those who fought to Perpetuate Human Slavery'".
+W. E. B. Du Bois, a civil rights activist and Pan-Africanist, also spoke out against Lost Cause memorials.
+In 1931, in the official magazine for the NAACP, The Crisis, he criticized the disingenuous inscriptions on Civil War monuments, writing that the "plain truth of the matter would be an inscription something like this: 'sacred to the memory of those who fought to Perpetuate Human Slavery'".

 On January 3, 1966, Sammy Younge Jr. was murdered in Tuskegee, Alabama, two years after the passage of the Civil Rights Act of 1964, which had made segregation of public places illegal.
-He stopped to use a public bathroom at a gas station, and the white store owner, Marvin Segrest, told him to use the segregated bathroom.
+He stopped to use a public restroom at a gas station, and the white store owner, Marvin Segrest, told him to use the segregated restroom.
 He refused and told Segrest the Civil Rights Act made segregated facilities illegal.
 They argued, and Segrest shot Younge in the head.
 Segrest was not found guilty in court, which prompted Black students in Tuskegee, Alabama, to protest at the Tuskegee Confederate Monument.
 The monument was defaced, including with the phrase "Black Power".
 Protesters also unsuccessfully tried to pull it down with a rope and chain.
 The grounds are owned by the United Daughters of the Confederacy.